 Etsy falls in the category of community-based platforms that cater to specific demographics in the market.
 In this case, the focus is on artisan/handmade products like vintage clothes, decorative items, crafts, and so on, all curated and made by independent sellers on the platform.

-The sellers are also responsible for orders fulfillment and shipping, as the platform has stated that it only acts as the catalyst to draw more attention to the sellers.
-Obviously, you would need to satisfy their set of standards before listing your products on their site.
-If you want to sell a vintage t-shirt from an Aerosmith concert, do make sure that it is at least 20 years of age.
+The sellers are also responsible for order fulfillment and shipping, as the platform has stated that it only acts as the catalyst to draw more attention to the sellers.
+You would need to satisfy their set of standards before listing your products on their site.
+If you want to sell a vintage t-shirt from an Aerosmith concert, make sure that it is at least 20 years of age.

 Why sell on Etsy?

-Cost-Effective.
-Setting up a storefront, listing products, website maintenance, all of which are only for a relatively low annual fee.
+Setting up a storefront, listing products, and website maintenance, all of which are only for a relatively low annual fee.

-On Etsy you have the chance to run your business through a trial to get a feel of how things work.
+On Etsy, you have the chance to run your business through a trial to get a feel of how things work.
 You can set up your storefront after being certified and start selling right away with $0.20 per item listed.
-Note that this fee is subjected to renewal every 4 months.
+Note that this fee is subject to renewal every 4 months.